torgeir/cljs-workshop/readme.md

 - Click the Extensions tab in vscode
 - Install the `Remote - Containers` extension
 - A new icon `Remote Explorer` on the left shows running docker containers
-- Right click on the folder `cljs-workshop` and choose `Open folder in container`
+- Right click on the container `torgeir/cljs-workshop` and choose `Connect to container`
+- When the new window opens, click `Open folder` and enter `/root/cljs-workshop`

 You are ready to edit sketches!